GreatAttractor/imppg/README.md

   - (OpenGL mode, MS Windows 8.1, Intel HD Graphics 5500, driver 10.18.14.5074) Cubic interpolation mode is broken (a shader compiler bug, or perhaps a texture read count limitation); use "View/Scaling method/Linear" instead.
 Note that the same hardware works fine under Linux (Fedora 29 5.3.11-100, Mesa 18.3.6).

   - (wxGTK 3.0.2, Fedora 20) All the toolbar buttons react correctly, but their displayed state may be incorrect after using the `View` menu items/close boxes of tone curve editor and processing controls panel.
-Cause: sometimes check tool’s Toggle() method does not work.
+Cause: sometimes check tool's Toggle() method does not work.

   - (wxGTK) As of 2/2015, some of GTK themes function incorrectly (e.g. “QtCurve”, but not “Raleigh”).
 In ImPPG this may manifest as follows:
     - `File open` dialog does not show any files after it is opened; the files do appear when the dialog is resized by the user